Mehdi Akhavan-Sales

-Mehdi Akhavān-Sāles, or Akhavān-Sāless (مهدی اخوان ثالث) (March 1, 1929 in Mashhad, Iran – August 26, 1990 in Tehran, Iran), pen name Mim.
-Omid (م. امید, meaning M. Hope) was a prominent Iranian modern poet.
-He is one of the pioneers of Free Verse (New Style Poetry) in the Persian language.
+Mehdi Akhavān-Sāles, or Akhavān-Sāless (مهدی اخوان ثالث; 1 March 1929 in Mashhad, Iran – 26 August 1990 in Tehran, Iran), pen name Mim.
+Omid (م. امید) was a prominent modern Iranian poet.
+He is one of the pioneers of Free Verse (New Style Poetry) in the Persian Poetry.

 Biography

-Mehdi Akhavan Sales was born on 1 March 1929, in Mashhad, Khorasan Province.
-His father, Ali, was originally from Fahraj in Yazd, he was an apothecary (ʿaṭṭār), and his mother, Maryam, was a native of Khorasan.
+Mehdi Akhavan Sales was born on 1 March 1929, in Mashhad, Khorasan province.
+His father, Ali, was originally from Fahraj in Yazd province, he was an apothecary (ʿaṭṭār), and his mother, Maryam, was a native of Khorasan.
 Akhavan Sales had to give up an interest in music to appease his father.
 He finished his elementary education in Mashhad and studied welding in the city's Technical School (honarestān) in 1941.

-It was in Mashhad that he was familiarized with the elementary principles of classical Persian prosody by one of his instructors in the technical school in Mashad, named Parviz Kāviān Jahromi, (Akhavan, 2003c, p.
+It was in Mashhad that he was familiarized with the elementary principles of classical Persian prosody by one of his instructors in the technical school in Mashhad, named Parviz Kāviān Jahromi, (Akhavan, 2003c, p.
 386).
-Afterwards, Akhavan soon found his way to the literary circles of Mashad.
+Afterwards, Akhavan soon found his way to the literary circles of Mashhad.
 One of the most notable of these circles was the Khorasan Literary Society.
 He chose M. Omid (Omid means hope) as his pen name and as he grew older, he began to play with the meaning of his poetic name with a sense of irony.
 Akhavan, along with a few others, formed Bahār, a literary circle more in tune with modernist trends in poetry.
 Later he became involved in leftist politics and a member of the provincial committee of the recently established Youth Organization of the Tudeh Party.

 Following his education, Akhavan moved to Tehran (1949) and worked as a teacher.
 He married his cousin Ḵadijeh (Irān) in 1950 and they had six children: Laleh, Luli, Tus, Tanasgol, Zardošt, and Mazdak ʿAli.

 Akhavan’s first collection of poetry, Arḡanun (The organ; Figure 3), was published in 1951 and when the government of prime minister Mohammad Mosaddegh was toppled by a coup, he took part in political activities and was imprisoned along with Nima Yooshij and other activists.

 Akhavan’s second poetry collection named Zemestān (Winter) was published in 1956.
-After his release from prison in 1957, he started to work in radio, and soon after was transferred to Khouzestan to work in TV.
+After his release from prison in 1957, he started to work in radio, and soon after was transferred to Khuzestan province to work in TV.
 Later on, he taught literature on radio and TV and at the university.
 After the 1979 Iranian Revolution he was granted membership to the Iranian Academy of Artists and Writers.
-In 1981 he was forced to retire from government service without pay.
-In 1990, following an invitation from the cultural organization in Germany, he traveled abroad for the first time.
-Few months after his return, he died in Tehran.
-He is buried on the grounds of the mausoleum of Ferdowsi in Tus.
+In 1981, he was forced to retire from government service without pay.
+In 1990, following an invitation from a cultural organization in Germany, he traveled abroad for the first time.
+A few months after his return, he died in Tehran.
+He is buried on the grounds of the Tomb of Ferdowsi in Tus.